centreon/centreon-documentation/versioned_docs/version-22.04/resources/known-issues.md

 # Workaround

-> :warning: **Depending on your data volume, this operation could be more or less longer.**
+> Depending on your data volume, this operation could be more or less long.

 * Connect in the reporting server
 * Disable cron job in `/etc/cron.d/centreon-bi-engine`: